alex-strobel/DPP-LabManual/Research/Analysis/Methods/EEG/Microstates.md

 If your study contains conditions that are extremely different from each other, e.g. when subjects look at a picture vs when subjects look at words and have to press a key, and you don't intend to compare these two conditions but rather compare things within these conditions, then please do this and all of the steps below separately for these conditions.
 2. Normalize each subject's ERP by dividing it by the global field power of that subject.
 Global field power is the standard deviation of activity per channel and time point across all epochs.
 Normalizing the ERPs ensures that microstates will be built not by the extremity of the topographical distribution but by its pattern.
-3. Compute the mean across all subjects' normalized ERPs, so you end up with one grandmean of *channels* x *time points* (no need to visualize it, but this is what it should look like):
+3. Compute the mean across all subjects' normalized ERPs, so you end up with one grandmean of *channels* x *time points* (no need to visualize it, but this is what it should look like):<br>
 ![grandmean](Resources/grandmean.png)
 The y-axis is the voltage, the x-axis is the time.
 Each coloured line is one channel.<br>
 In this example, we have 30 channels and 150 sampling points (600 ms with 250 Hz).
 Think of it as 150 different 30-dimensional vectors.

 4. Put these vectors into a *k*-means clustering algorithm (supplied by Matlab).
 Depending on your time window, you need to adjust the number of clusters *k* that are being tested.
 If your time window is longer than 500 ms, a lower limit of 2-5 and an upper limit of 20-25 is sensible.